prithwis/ds19/README.md

 # ds19
-Codes used in Praxis Data Science Courses 2019
+Codes used in the following courses Praxis Data Science Courses 2019 are stored here
+1. Data Engineering & Model Deployment
+2. DevOPS